- December 6, 2020

 Paintball is a fun game where you can shoot targets or your friends/ family with paint!
 Here are some of the places in Goa:

-- PUBG paintball battlefield (Anjuna) – Children who are more than 12 years old can engage with an actual paintball fight with other people.
+PUBG paintball battlefield (Anjuna) – Children who are more than 12 years old can engage in an actual paintball fight with other people.
 Those below 12 can shoot targets.

 If you want a break from all the touring, your whole family can do a little shopping at Caculo Mall or Mall de Goa.
 These places provide fun activities for children.
 They may also enjoy visiting local markets like the Mapusa Friday Market, Anjuna Flea Market (every Wednesday), and the Arpora Saturday Night market where all of you can get food, trinkets, and other goodies.
 Read more about shopping in Goa here

 If you’re searching for kid-friendly beaches, I would suggest Palolem, Cavelossim, Morjim, and Ashvem.
 They have a more relaxed vibe.
 The waves of Morjim and Ashvem are gentle in comparison with the famous Calangute and Baga beaches.
 Read more about beaches here